My least favorite part of adulting is trying to figure out my debts – anyone else feel that? If so, this post is for you!

 We have previously talked about adulting basics and handling your medical bills, it’s now time to delve a little more into what a grown-up should know and focus on money.
 Specifically, talk about the money you’ve already spent and were not yours in the first place.
 Yes, it’s the four letters, D word: DEBT.

 Again, not the most fun thing to do, but sometimes as necessary as oxygen, since ignoring your money problems for too long only translates to a snowballing effect.
+Using effective debt solutions like an individual voluntary arrangement – IVA may be the right one for you!
+This is a formal and legally binding agreement between you and your creditors to pay back all, or part of your debts over a period of time at an affordable rate.

 Advanced Adulting: Handling Your Debts the Right Way